Should you keep or replace your router when installing your Deco mesh network?

 When installing your Deco mesh system one of the first things is trying to figure out how you are going to implement it.

 Router Mode – This is the mode that the Deco will be set to when you first install the system and add the other Deco units.
-While in router mode, you have the full features available for the Deco unit such as it being the DHCP server, HomeCare, and Parental Controls.
+While in router mode, you have the full features available for the Deco unit such as the Deco being the DHCP server, providing HomeCare features, and Parental Controls.
 One Deco unit must be wired to a device that provides an internet connection such as a modem or a modem/router, and other units must be connected to the main Deco (either wired or via Wi-Fi).
-One thing to note is that the slave Deco units do not need to be wired, they can also connect to the main Deco via Wi-Fi (they will do this automatically after adding them to the Deco app).
+If the slave Deco units are not wired to the main Deco, they can also connect to the main Deco via Wi-Fi (they will do this automatically after adding them to the Deco app).

 Access Point Mode – In this mode most router features are not available like the DHCP server or HomeCare (https://www.tp-link.com/us/support/faq/1842/).
 However, you still get the mesh coverage or seamless roaming, and the ability to have each Deco wired to your existing router.